History of Eswatini in Timeline

 Eswatini

-Eswatini, also known as Swaziland, is a small, landlocked country in Southern Africa, bordered by South Africa and Mozambique.
-It is one of Africa's smallest countries, characterized by diverse climate and topography, ranging from mountainous highveld to dry lowveld.
+Eswatini, a landlocked country in Southern Africa, is bordered by South Africa and Mozambique.
+It's one of Africa's smallest countries, characterized by diverse climate and topography, ranging from mountainous highveld to dry lowveld.
+Mbabane serves as the executive capital and largest city, while Lobamba is the legislative capital.

-In 1902, Swaziland was indirectly involved in the Second Boer War, experiencing various skirmishes between the British and the Boers.
+In 1902, Swaziland was indirectly involved in the Second Boer War with skirmishes between the British and the Boers occurring in the country.

 1903: British High Commission Territory